 Whether it's heroically crossing the river or the gentle lap of Atlantic Ocean waves on the shore that comes to mind at the thought of Delaware, there's no denying there's beauty in these borders.

 Delaware is a small state filled with some big names.
-And while the exciting rush of a big city is perfect for accessibility, Delaware's small towns are perfect in a different kind of way.
+While the exciting rush of a big city is perfect for accessibility, Delaware's small towns are perfect in a different kind of way.

-Each unique, Delaware is home to some of the most beautiful, charming small towns in the country.
-To narrow down the usual state-list, here are the top ten small towns in Delaware.
+Delaware is home to some of the most beautiful, charming small towns in the country.
+To narrow down the usual state list, here are the top ten small towns in Delaware.